 In the event of a resignation(s) or vacancy(ies) on the Board, the trustees will forward open position(s) to the City Manager’s office for posting.

-The Nominating Committee shall make recommendations to the Board.
+The Nominating Committee may make recommendations to the Board.

-The Board shall make recommendations of acceptable replacements to the City Manager, who in turn may appoint, subject to ratification by the City Council.
+The Board may make recommendations of acceptable replacements to the City Manager, who in turn may appoint, subject to ratification by the City Council.

 Whenever a vacancy shall occur on the board the new trustee shall hold office for the remainder of the unexpired term.

-Members of the board may apply for another term of office.
+Members of the Board may apply for another term of office

+Associate members of the Board may apply for vacant position.

 No member of the Board shall receive any pecuniary compensation for his/her services.